baydroid/MetriMask_mobile/README.md

 #### STEP 3)

-Copy everything except for the folders build and package_lock_etc from the github into the project directory.
+Copy everything except for the folders build and package_etc from the github into the project directory.

 #### STEP 4)